 FSP services are provided using a psychosocial/recovery philosophy that emphasizes building on a member’s strengths, hopes and dreams.
 Some staff may be mental health consumers themselves.
-The interdisciplinary team offers weekly intensive visits, targeted case management/linkage, mental health support and education, and crisis intervention services in a “whatever-it-takes” approach for individuals with schizophrenia and schizoaffective disorders, bipolar and severe depression.
-The low staff-to-member ratio FSP provides 100% of services in the community.
+The interdisciplinary team offers weekly intensive visits, low staff-to-member ratio, targeted case management/linkage, mental health support and education, and crisis intervention services in a “whatever-it-takes” approach for individuals with schizophrenia, schizoaffective and bipolar disorders, and severe depression.
+FSP provides 100% of services in the community.

 Just the Basics

 - FSP: Older adults with serious mental illness